-7. Classes and clinical experiences are scheduled according to the Wilkes-Barre Area CTC academic calendar.
+7. The Practical Nursing Program's academic calendar is based on the Wilkes-Barre Area CTC's academic calendar.
 School is recessed for the summer.

 Students Receiving Veterans Education Benefits

 Satisfactory Academic Progress: All students are subject to the academic standards of the Practical Nursing Program.
 It is understood that students who receive VA benefits may have military obligations that keep them from attending class.
 In these cases, the student would not be subject to attendance policy and would be allowed to complete any work necessary to satisfy the program requirements.
 In the case of missed clinical days, no makeup fee will be assessed.